-Photos by LINDA MCCARTNEY, Story By JOHN DALY
+Photos by LINDA MCCARTNEY, Story By DONNA BALANCIA

-With a month to go until the release of the reissue of Paul McCartney’s classic album Flowers In The Dirt (the 10th installment of the Grammy-winning Paul McCartney Archive Collection) – Paul has released some photographs taken by Linda McCartney during the recording of the album.
+With a month to go until the release of the reissue of Paul McCartney’s classic album Flowers In The Dirt (the 10th installment of the GRAMMY Award-winning Paul McCartney Archive Collection) – Paul has released some photographs taken by Linda McCartney during the recording of the album.

-The majority of the album was recorded at Paul’s Hog Hill Mill studio in East Sussex.
-This is also where some of the tracks were written with Elvis Costello.
+The majority of the album was recorded at Paul’s Hog Hill Mill studio in East Sussex in the UK.
+This is also where some of the tracks were written with Costello.

 Those who pre-order the album digitally from today will get Instant Grat tracks – previously unreleased original demo versions of My Brave Face and That Day Is Done – both recorded at one of the early writing sessions.